By splitting the wood for your firewood, you save time and create better, more even pieces compared to chopping.

 The splitting axe is also well-suited for smaller people who are not used to lifting the heavier weight of a splitting maul repeatedly.

-Consider How Much Wood are You Splitting Before Choosing One?
+Consider How Much Wood You Will Be Splitting Before Choosing One?

 Arguably the most important consideration is the amount of wood that you are splitting.